 Soon after we made the move, we had begun to hear local lore about the slave cemetery on our land, but few folks knew exactly where it was.
-Finally on a winter’s day after all the weeds died down and the overgrown brush lost it’s leaves, I stumbled across the field stones standing perpendicular to the ground, the depressions in the soil, and a broken tombstone laying flat and half buried, blank with no inscription.
-Then at the county library, we found official record of this site–informally named “Sam Moore’s Slave Cemetery”–then more records, and we met more local elders and historians who knew about it, and it was confirmed.
+Finally, on a winter’s day after all the weeds died down and the overgrown brush lost its leaves, I stumbled across the field stones standing perpendicular to the ground, the depressions in the soil, and a broken tombstone laying flat and half-buried, blank with no inscription.
+Then at the county library, we found an official record of this site–informally named “Sam Moore’s Slave Cemetery”– then more records, and we met more local elders and historians who knew about it, and it was confirmed.
 This was the slave cemetery.
 On our land.
 So that inconceivable question came right to us.

 Over the past two years especially, I’ve studied again the history of slavery in Virginia and throughout our country, and studied again the slave codes, and the waste of life that was our Civil War, and then the Jim Crow laws, and the ‘separate but equal’, and the laws and practices set up through most of the 1900s to keep black people set apart and subjugated, and the Civil Rights Movement, and the brutal racism throughout the South especially.
 It’s been dark and sickening.

 Meanwhile, this past year-and-a-half or so has been gut-wrenching while watching the compounding effects of the deaths of Michael Brown in Ferguson, and Eric Garner in Manhattan, and Tamir Rice in Cleveland, and Walter Scott in Charleston, and Freddie Gray in Baltimore, and the Reverend Clementa Pinckney and 8 others Charleston, etc. The list goes on and it’s a long list, longer by the day, a list that finds its roots all the way back to slavery, “America’s Original Sin”, whose bitter fruit our country still tastes every day in the lives of too many.